ppy/osu-wiki/wiki/Multi/en.md

 <!--Title-->
 # Multi

 Multi (also known as _Multiplayer_) was implemented on 03 June 2008 (2008-06-03) under [osu!
-Public Release b335][Release b335], and is a game mode in which up to sixteen(16) players can compete against each other on a single map decided by the host.
+Public Release b335][Release b335] (moved to mods-only abandoned wasteland forum, [Wayback Machine managed to save the original forum post][Release b335 wm]), and is a game mode in which up to sixteen(16) players can compete against each other on a single map decided by the host.

 The [osu!academy][osu!academy wikilink] covered this topic in [Episode 6 (6:52)][osu!academy Ep6] along with the [Online Users Panel][Chat_Console#Extended_Chat Console wikilink].